Kong/kong/README.md

 #### Running for development

-Check out the [development section](https://github.com/Kong/kong/blob/next/kong.conf.default#L244) of the default configuration file for properties to tweak in order to ease the development process for Kong.
+Check out the [development section](https://github.com/Kong/kong/blob/next/kong.conf.default#L244) of the default configuration file for properties to tweak to ease the development process for Kong.

 Modifying the [`lua_package_path`](https://github.com/openresty/lua-nginx-module#lua_package_path)